yumemi-inc/Tart/README.md

 }
 ```

-You can also subscribe to parent *Event* types.
+In the above example, you can also subscribe to the parent *Event* type.

 ```kt
 viewStore.handle<CounterEvent> { event ->